Week 27: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - WAPO reported late Friday that law enforcement has identified a current WH official as “a significant person of interest.”

-- Reuters reported that the Trump regime is exploring ways to use obscure ethics rules to undermine the special counsel investigation of Trump-Russia — citing since Kushner and Manafort were clients of Mueller’s former firm, Mueller should be barred from investigating them.
+- Reuters reported that the Trump regime is exploring ways to use obscure ethics rules to undermine the special counsel investigation of Trump-Russia — citing that since Kushner and Manafort were clients of Mueller’s former firm, Mueller should be barred from investigating them.

 - CNN reported that intercepts of Russian communications reveal Russian officials bragged during the presidential campaign that they could use Flynn to influence Trump.